C4ptainCrunch/thesis/source/index.rst

       <div class="code-intro">

-Those can be can then be recorded in a dictionary like below for further analysis.
+Those can be can then be recorded in a dictionary as below for further analysis.

 .. raw:: html